snowplow/snowplowanalytics.com/_posts/2017-08-17-snowplow-r91-stonehenge-released-with-important-bug-fix.md

 In this case, the lock will be materialized by a key-value pair in Consul, the key being at the specified path.

-<h3 id="resume-from">3.2 Resume from</h3>
+<h3 id="resume-from">3.2 Resume from step</h3>

 This release introduces a `--resume-from` flag to be able to resume the EMR job from a particular step, it's particularly useful when recovering from a failed step.

 The steps you can resume from are, in order:

-`enrich shred elasticsearch archive_raw rdb_load analyze archive_enriched`
+* `enrich`
+* `shred`
+* `elasticsearch`
+* `archive_raw`
+* `rdb_load`
+* `analyze`
+* `archive_enriched`

-For example if your shred step failed, you might want to relaunch EmrEtlRunner with:
+For example if your Redshift load failed due to a maintenance window, you might want to relaunch EmrEtlRunner with:

 {% highlight bash %}
 ./snowplow-emr-etl-runner run \
   -c            config.yml \
   -r            resolver.json \
-  --resume-from shred
+  --resume-from rdb_load
 {% endhighlight %}

 <h3 id="start-end">3.3 Removal of the start and end flags</h3>

-The `--start` and `--end` flags which used to allow you to process files for a specific time period have been removed since the new staging step doesn't inspect the timestamps in the filenames.
+The `--start` and `--end` flags, which used to allow you to process files for a specific time period have been removed.
+This is because the new S3DistCp-based staging process doesn't inspect the timestamps in the filenames.

 <h3 id="enrich-shred">3.4 Removal of the process-enrich and process-shred flags</h3>

-The `--process-enrich` and `--process-shred`, which let you run only the enrich step, and shred step respectively, have also been retired for the sake of simplifying EmrEtlRunner.
+The `--process-enrich` and `--process-shred` options, which let you run only the `enrich` step, and `shred` step respectively, have also been retired, to simplify the EmrEtlRunner.

 <h2 id="upgrading">4.
 Upgrading</h2>

+The latest version of EmrEtlRunner is available from our [Bintray][app-dl].

-Upgrading is fairly straightforward, you'll just need to make use of the new `run` command when launching EmrEtlRunner, no other changes are necessary.
+Upgrading is fairly straightforward, you'll just need to make use of the new `run` command when launching EmrEtlRunner - no other changes are necessary.

 <h2 id="roadmap">5.
 Roadmap</h2>

 Upcoming Snowplow releases include:

 * [R92 [STR] Virunum][r92], a general upgrade of the apps constituting our stream processing pipeline
-* [R9x [HAD] 4 webhooks][r9x-webhooks], which will add support for 4 new webhooks (Mailgun, Olark, Unbounce, StatusGator)
+* [R9x [BAT] 4 webhooks][r9x-webhooks], which will add support for 4 new webhooks (Mailgun, Olark, Unbounce, StatusGator)

 <h2 id="help">6.
 Getting help</h2>